+2.2.
 Advantages of the integration

 The integration of modeling entities and modeled entities into a single formalism allows us to express both static and dynamic aspects of either the model or the modeled system within a first order framework.
-The validity problem (i.e. given a sentence φ of the logic, to decide whether φ is valid) is less complex for first-order formalisms than for higher order formalisms.
+The validity problem (i.e. given a sentence $\phi$ of the logic, to decide whether $\phi$ is valid) is less complex for first-order formalisms than for higher order formalisms.
 Although first order logic is undecidable, computer systems satisfy certain properties (e.g. systems are interpreted over arithmetic structures, the state of a program is given by a finite set of values) that allow us to calculate the validity of formulas in an effective way.
-The four different dimensions: static aspects of models, static aspects of data, dynamic aspects of models, dynamic aspects of data, are highlighted in figure 2.